San Francisco culture

 - All About Chinatown Walking Tours: This two hour tour explores the cultural, historical, and culinary flavors of Chinatown, taking you inside a Chinese temple, a fortune cookie factory, and more.

-- This Chinese tradition features a series of small light dishes shared around a table and served with tea.
+- Dim Sum: This Chinese tradition features a series of small light dishes shared around a table and served with tea.
 Chinatown buzzes with people on Sunday afternoons, when people flock to dim sum restaurants for good food and conversation.

 - Evening Chinatown Walking Tour with Dinner: After a multi-course Chinese dinner, enjoy a guided walking tour exploring the fascinating people and places in Chinatown.
 Then admire the glittering views of the San Francisco/Oakland Bay Bridge.

-Read about attractions, tours, discounts, and more with the
+Planning a trip to San Francisco?
+Read about attractions, tours, discounts, and more with the Go San Francisco Card.

 October 18th, 2007 by amy c